What the Sales Playbook Is. What Is Not

 From “High growth Handbook” by Elad Gil.

 Imprinting, in psychobiology, is a form of learning in which a very young animal fixes its attention on the first object with which it has visual, auditory, or tactile experience and thereafter follows that object.”
+From britannica.com

 Photo Racler Claire on Pexels

-A religion and not a dictatorship.
+It’s a religion and not a dictatorship.

-You need to build an army of devotees who believe blindly in the game plan expressed by your Playbook.
+You need to build an army of devotees who believe in the game plan expressed by your Playbook.

 They should execute driven by trust and not by fear.

 Playbook is theory and practice and practice and practice again.
+Continuous enablement is the key.

 You can’t expect execution without building the conditions for the team to practice and you should provide continuous support and feedback.

-• Use the ‘learning’ section of your weekly sales meeting to review a section of your current playbook with the team and confirm, edit or remove plays as appropriate.
+• Use the ‘learning’ section of your weekly meeting to review a section of your current playbook with the team and confirm, edit or remove plays as appropriate.

 • It is an easy way to engage the team in a productive learning context